rivosinc/salus/README.md

   - `bazel` will install all the proper toolchains

 QEMU:
-- Out-of-tree patches are required; see table below.
 - Install `libslirp-dev` for QEMU to build SLIRP network stack
 - Build using QEMU [instructions](https://wiki.qemu.org/Hosts/Linux) with
   `--target-list=riscv64-softmmu`